saurabdixit/RoboND-DeepLearning-Project/README.md

 ```
 Above function fullfills three purposes as mentioned in the model_training jupyter notebook:
 1. Bilinear upsampling
-2. Layer concatenation of both the layers
+2. Layer concatenation
 3. Feature extraction from concatenation layer

 ### 1x1 convolution layer
-1x1 convolution layer is used between encoder and decoder.
+<Need to add more details here>1x1 convolution layer is used between encoder and decoder.
 As discussed in the lecture, if you use this in the middle of encoder and decoder, it will act as a mini-neural network running on the patch instead of linear classifier.
 It is a way to make the model more deeper and have more parameters without any additional cost.

 In FCN model, I am using 1x1 convolution using conv2d_batchnorm function provided in the model_training notebook.